 Senso-Ryu is taught privately by many people who do not seek attention or fame, generally teaching in a non-commercial setting.

-Students who wish to train at the Sensokan must be referred by someone connected with the dojo who will vouch for them.
-Money is not accepted, either in tuition or donation.
+Students who wish to train at the Sensokan Dojo in Indianapolis must be referred by someone connected with the dojo who will vouch for them.

 All contact with Hanulak Sensei must be made by personal introduction as the Sensokan does not accept phone calls or email.